j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2023/ncr-80-qmk-via.md

 featuredImageAltText: "NCR-80 custom mechanical keyboard with Katha Baybayin red, white, and blue keycaps"
 ---

+_Update (2024-03-09): The linked pull requests have been merged to the QMK and VIA repositories._

-Built the [NCR-80](https://jduabe.dev/posts/2022/ncr-80) last year, great-looking board especially if you like the retro aesthetic, and is a pleasure to type on.
+I built a [NCR-80](https://jduabe.dev/posts/2022/ncr-80) custom mechanical keyboard last year, great-looking board especially if you like the retro aesthetic, and is a pleasure to type on.

-One thing I did notice was that the product listing points to a Google Drive link to the pre-compiled [QMK and VIA firmware](https://drive.google.com/drive/folders/1e3mjUg-N15SFVrExlBiI01-XOKpPm9ry?usp=sharing), but it hasn't been added to the QMK and VIA repositories.
+One thing I did notice was that the product listing points to a Google Drive link to the precompiled [firmware](https://drive.google.com/drive/folders/1e3mjUg-N15SFVrExlBiI01-XOKpPm9ry?usp=sharing), but it hasn't been added to the QMK and VIA repositories.
 I thought this would be a good weekend project (**Spoiler**: it took longer than a weekend).

 I wrote the steps of how I got it done (the steps also apply to any keyboard firmware).